 Start with the console rate switch in the manual position.
-When in manual 8160 system users use the $\hat{1} \stackrel{0}{\downarrow}$ keys to open or close the Variable Orifice Distributor.
+When in manual the yes + and no - keys will open and close the servo valve when depressed.
+8160 and 8605 systems users use the $\hat{1}$ \forall keys to open or close the servo when in manual.
 Once the speed and flow have stabilized, switch to Rate 1 or Rate 2 for automatic operation.